worthingtonse/WEST-Protocol/P. Crossover Services.md

 ? | [Convert West To Crypto](#convert-west-to-crypto) | After user puts West into a locker, the user sends the locker code to the RAIDA and the RAIDA sends that user crypto

 ## REST Services Running on an Inforation Server
 Some services do not need Data Supremacy and are located on tradition servers.
 They are acccessed using cutomary REST calls.
+These REST services are provided by a thrid part.
+The API can be found at [Postman](https://documenter.getpostman.com/view/16362858/UVXokDS6)

 Method | Name | Description
 ---|---|---